The first choice for

 Graeae recently received a grant of £325,000 over four years towards the Artist Development Programme, including the new Write to Play Project.
 This will support deaf and disabled writers and directors and provide training and support across the sector.

-Our Director, Simon George, says: "This has been a great client to work for and, as well as raising a lot of money for Graeae, our consultant Claire has developed an excellent working relationship with the staff and trustees.
+Our Founder, Simon George, says: "This has been a great client to work for and, as well as raising a lot of money for Graeae, our consultant Claire has developed an excellent working relationship with the staff and trustees.
 This is a good example of how it is possible, over time - ten years in this case - to deliver tremendous value to a client by really understanding their needs and working closely with them to achieve results.
 Our contract with Graeae has been extended once again and we look forward to continuing to deliver results for them in the future."

 To read more about Graeae visit www.graeae.org/page/home